Menu

 STARTERS

-Kombu seaweed and soy milk skin rolls, braised in seasoned soy sauce.
+Kombu seaweed and soy milk sheets are braised in seasoned

 SOY PROTEIN DISHES